 The commercial loans will be paid off using their individual payment schedules of principle and interest and these have been included in the proposed LTFP.
-The restricted reserve funds will be paid back using:
+The restricted reserves will be paid back using:

-- Approximately \$110 million of the surpluses projected over the next 10 years - Approximately \$40 -\$60 million of the proceeds from the sale of assets - Approximately \$20 -\$40 million in write offs of unnecessary internal reserves
+- Approx. \$110 million of surpluses projected for the next 10 years; - Approx \$40 \$60 million of proceeds from sale of assets; - Approx \$20 \$40 million in write off of unnecessary internal reserves;

-The remainder if needed will need to be paid off through an additional loan at the end of the 10 years of the model.
+The remainder, if needed, will need to be paid off through an additional loan at the end of the 10 years of the model.